 After the 2nd world war, because of severe shortage of residential supply, Japanese government enacted a pro-tenant leasing law which is called Ordinary Lease Law (Futsu Shaku).
 Under Ordinary Lease Law, tenant rights are well protected and a landlord can evict a tenant only when the landlord can claim Justifiable Reason (Seito Jiyu) which is extremely narrowly defined under Ordinary Lease Law and court precedents, and payment of large-sum of eviction fee.
 Typically, lease period is 2-year period but the maturity of lease does not necessarily provide a landlord of power to terminate the lease contract because the mere maturity of lease does not constitute Justifiable Reason.
 As long as a tenant wants to stay and is willing to pay market rents, the in-place lease is virtually extended indefinitely.
 Practically, it is almost impossible to evict a tenant who continues to pay market rents.
 On the other hand, a landlord cannot set a cancellation notice period longer than 6 months.
 In other words, notwithstanding any terms of lease agreement, a tenant can terminate a lease agreement with 6-month prior notice.

 However, in March 2000, Japanese government introduced a new type of lease called Fixed Term Lease to stimulate supply of new rental residential properties with higher quality.
 Unlike Ordinary Lease Law, no Justifiable Reason is required to terminate a fixed-term lease contract.
 Simply, upon due, a fixed-term lease contract will terminate and a landlord can evict a tenant.
 In addition to that, except certain residential fixed-term lease, fixed-term lease can be non-cancellable and non-negotiable on rent terms.
-According to a survey conducted by Ministry of Land, Infrastructure, and Transportation, only 4.1% of residential lease contracts executed in FY2013 is with fixed-term arrangement even over 10 years have lapsed since the introduction of new law and the purpose of introduction of fixed-term lease has not been achieved in rental residential market.

 On the other hand, for retail and office properties, fixed-term lease achieved certain popularity.
 Particularly, long term master lease agreement for retail and logistic properties tends to be fixed-term lease as it can secure more stable cash flow.
 More and more institutional owners, J-REITs and private real estate funds, of office, retail, and logistic properties are inclined to employ fixed-term leases.